2. Summary of Significant Accounting Policies

-The accompanying consolidated financial statements for fiscal years 2018 and 2017 include the accounts of Live Ventures Incorporated and its wholly-owned subsidiaries.
+The accompanying condensed consolidated financial statements represent the consolidated financial position, results of operations and cash flows of Live Ventures Incorporated and its wholly-owned subsidiaries.
 On July 6, 2015, the Company acquired 80% of Marquis Industries, Inc. and subsidiaries (“Marquis”).
 Effective November 30, 2015, the Company acquired the remaining 20% of Marquis.
 On November 3, 2016, the Company acquired 100% of Vintage Stock, Inc., a Missouri corporation (“Vintage Stock”), through its newly formed, wholly-owned subsidiary, Vintage Stock Affiliated Holdings LLC (“VSAH”).
 Effective December 30, 2017, the Company acquired 100% of ApplianceSmart through its newly formed, wholly-owned subsidiary, ApplianceSmart Holdings LLC (“ASH”).
 All intercompany transactions and balances have been eliminated in consolidation.

 Use of Estimates

-The preparation of the consolidated financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of the consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-Significant estimates made in connection with the accompanying consolidated financial statements include the estimate of dilution and fees associated with billings, the estimated reserve for doubtful current and long-term trade and other receivables, the estimated reserve for excess and obsolete inventory, estimated fair value and forfeiture rates for stock-based compensation, fair values in connection with the analysis of goodwill, other intangibles and long-lived assets for impairment, current portion of notes payable, valuation allowance against deferred tax assets and estimated useful lives for intangible assets and property and equipment.
+Significant estimates made in connection with the consolidated financial statements include the estimate of dilution and fees associated with billings, the estimated reserve for doubtful current and long-term trade and other receivables, sales return allowance, the estimated reserve for excess and obsolete inventory, estimated fair value and forfeiture rates for stock-based compensation, fair values in connection with the analysis of goodwill, other intangibles and long-lived assets for impairment, current portion of long-term debt, valuation allowance against deferred tax assets and estimated useful lives for intangible assets and property and equipment.

 Financial instruments consist primarily of cash equivalents, trade and other receivables, advances to affiliates and obligations under accounts payable, accrued expenses and notes payable.
 The carrying amounts of cash equivalents, trade receivables and other receivables, accounts payable, accrued expenses and short-term notes payable approximate fair value because of the short maturity of these instruments.
-The fair value of the long-term debt is calculated based on interest rates available for debt with terms and maturities similar to the Company’s existing debt arrangements, unless quoted market prices are available (Level 2 inputs).
-The carrying amounts of long-term debt at September 30, 2018 and 2017 approximate fair value.
+The fair value of the long-term debt is calculated based on interest rates available for debt with terms and maturities similar to the Company’s existing debt arrangements, unless quoted market prices were available (Level 2 inputs).
+The carrying amounts of long-term debt at March 31, 2019 and September 30, 2018 approximate fair value.

 Allowance for Doubtful Accounts

-The Company maintains an allowance for doubtful accounts, which includes allowances for accounts and factored trade receivables, customer refunds, dilution and fees from LEC billing aggregators and other uncollectible accounts.
+The Company maintains an allowance for doubtful accounts, which includes allowances for accounts and factored trade receivables, customer refunds, dilution and fees from local exchange carrier billing aggregators and other uncollectible accounts.
 The allowance for doubtful accounts is based upon historical bad debt experience and periodic evaluations of the aging and collectability of the trade receivables.
 This allowance is maintained at a level which the Company believes is sufficient to cover potential credit losses and trade receivables are only written off to bad debt expense as uncollectible after all reasonable collection efforts have been made.
 The Company has also purchased accounts receivable credit insurance to cover non-factored trade and other receivables which helps reduce potential losses due to doubtful accounts.
-At September 30, 2018 and 2017, the allowance for doubtful accounts was $855,709 and $1,091,223, respectively.
+At March 31, 2019 and September 30, 2018, the allowance for doubtful accounts was $1,246,973 and $855,709, respectively.

-Inventories are valued at the lower of the inventory’s cost (first in, first out basis) or market of the inventory.
+Inventories are valued at the lower of the inventory’s cost (first in, first out basis (“FIFO”)) or market of the inventory.
 Management compares the cost of inventory with its net realizable value and an allowance is made to write down inventory to net realizable value, if lower.
 Management also reviews inventory to determine if excess or obsolete inventory is present and a reserve is made to reduce the carrying value for inventory for such excess and or obsolete inventory.
-At September 30, 2018 and September 30, 2017, the reserve for obsolete inventory was $91,940.
+At March 31, 2019 and September 30, 2018, the reserve for obsolete inventory was $91,940.

 Retail and Online Segment

-Merchandise Inventories are valued at the lower of cost or market using the average cost method which approximates first in first out (“FIFO”).
+Merchandise inventories are valued at the lower of cost or market using the average cost method which approximates FIFO.
 Under the average cost method, as new product is received from vendors, its current cost is added to the existing cost of product on-hand and this amount is re-averaged over the cumulative units in inventory available for sale.
 Pre-owned products traded in by customers are recorded as merchandise inventory for the amount of cash consideration or store credit less any premiums given to the customer.
 Management reviews the merchandise inventory to make required adjustments to reflect potential obsolescence or the lower of cost or market.
 In valuing merchandise inventory, management considers quantities on hand, recent sales, potential price protections, returns to vendors and other factors.
-Management’s ability to assess these factors is dependent upon forecasting customer demand and providing a well-balanced merchandise assortment.
-Merchandise Inventory valuation is adjusted based on anticipated physical inventory losses or shrinkage and actual losses resulting from periodic physical inventory counts.
-Merchandise inventory reserves as of September 30, 2018 and September 30, 2017 were $1,110,729 and $1,256,629, respectively.
+Management’s ability to assess these factors is dependent upon forecasting customer demand and to provide a well-balanced merchandise assortment.
+Merchandise inventory valuation is adjusted based on anticipated physical inventory losses or shrinkage and actual losses resulting from periodic physical inventory counts.
+Merchandise inventory reserves as of March 31, 2019 and September 30, 2018 were $497,083 and $1,110,729, respectively.

 Property and Equipment

-Property and Equipment are stated at cost less accumulated depreciation.
+Property and equipment are stated at cost less accumulated depreciation.
 Expenditures for repairs and maintenance are charged to expense as incurred and additions and improvements that significantly extend the lives of assets are capitalized.
 Upon sale or other retirement of depreciable property, the cost and accumulated depreciation are removed from the related accounts and any gain or loss is reflected in operations.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets.
 The useful lives of building and improvements are three to forty years, transportation equipment is five to ten years, machinery and equipment are five to ten years, furnishings and fixtures are three to five years and office and computer equipment are three to five years.
 Depreciation expense was $954,768 and $1,067,607 for the three months ended March 31, 2019 and 2018, respectively.
 Depreciation expense was $2,082,640 and $2,227,194 for the six months ended March 31, 2019 and 2018, respectively.